benmiller314/dsam2024fall/uploads/letter-from-ben-2024.md

 you find something I've never seen before, and excited also to explore it with you.

-If we're being real, though you *are* kind of stuck with my experience-thus-far in terms of shared readings and demos -- I can't yet know what I don't know yet -- which is why I do devote some time to code, data, and GitHub.
+If we're being real, though, you *are* kind of stuck with my experience-thus-far in terms of shared readings and demos -- I can't yet know what I don't know yet -- which is why I will devote some time to code, data, and GitHub.
 Things that have been formative for me will tend to inform what I think might be relevant to you.
 But the shared assignments are really just a kind of crossroads inn to bring us back